dlilab/Teaching_IntroDataScience/content/project.md

 ## Final project objective

 The objective of the final project will be to build a fully reproducible project that uses data to address a scientific questions of your choice.
 The data can be from your own research or online open datasets.
 It can be individual or collaborative (with another classmate).
-Since this course is a graduate student level course (for fall 2021), I expect that the final report should be publishable.
+Since this course is an advanced undergraduate/graduate student level course, I expect that the final report should be publishable.
 The project should have all of the following components:

 - A `README` file to briefly introduce the project idea and how it is organized
 - A `LICENSE` file